 paddleboard (7) — a few dings and scratches, occasionally it takes on a little water but it tends to dry out after taking out of the water

 paddleboard paddle (9)

-sleeping bags (8) (2 adult negative 20 F, 2 kids) — adult sleeping bags are older; kids sleeping bags purchased new in September 2017 and only used a handful of times (despite this being a pop-top, the van stays pretty warm at night).
+sleeping bags (8) (2 adult negative 20 F, 2 kids) — adult sleeping bags are older; kids sleeping bags purchased new in September 2017 and only used a handful of times (despite being a pop-top, the van stays pretty warm at night).
 However, sleeping bags are for younger kids like 5 and 7 years old.

 hammock (6) — one grommet is broken, but functions fine